-In alignment with UNEP FI's impact analysis tools, GSB has identified two key impact areas where it can exert significant influence: "Inclusive, Healthy Economies," which corresponds to enhancing financial literacy and expanding opportunities for access to fair and appropriate financial products; and "Economic Convergence," which focuses on responsible lending and investment practices that integrate social and environmental considerations while supporting equitable economic growth.
+In alignment with UNEP FI's impact analysis tools, GSB has determined two key impact areas where it can exert significant influence: "Inclusive, Healthy Economies," which corresponds to the issue of financial literacy and creating opportunities for access to financial products; and "Economic Convergence," which involves responsible lending and investment practices with social and environmental considerations.
 The operational guidelines for each focus area are detailed below:

-- 1) Inclusive, Healthy Economies: GSB recognizes the importance of grassroots customers by offering opportunities to access funding sources at fair interest rates.
-It also promotes lifelong savings habit and financial discipline to sustainably enhance quality of life and financial resilience. - 2) Economic Convergence: GSB supports responsible lending practices by providing opportunities for the public, students, and startup SMEs to access funding.
-The Bank also promotes financial literacy and knowledge that helps individuals advance their career, generate income, and contribute to reducing income inequality.
+- 1) Inclusive, Healthy Economies: GSB recognizes the importance of grassroots customers by offering opportunities to access funding sources with fair interest rates and promoting lifelong savings and financial discipline, with a view to sustainably enhancing the quality of life. - 2) Economic Convergence: GSB recognizes the importance of offering opportunities to the public, students and startup SMEs to access funding sources and providing them with knowledge to further career advancement to generate income and reduce per capital income inequality.